AmaniEzz/SOLID-principles-Python/README.md

 ---

 ## 3. Liskov Substitution
-- When a class inherits from another class, the program shouldn't break and you shouldn't need to hack anything to use the subclass.
+- States that Objects in a program should be substitutable by the instances of their subtypes without modifying the correctness of a program.
 - The problem is usually caused by inheriting class S from class T where S and T seem related but have one or more fundamental interface differences.
-- Liskov substitution principle applies to inheritance hierarchies.
-It is violated when a derived class cannot take the place of a base class without the system breaking.
 - To make sure you avoid violating this rule, try to first think of high-level abstractions/interfaces instead of low-level/concrete implementations.
+    - e.g use inheritance hierarchies
     - e.g. Define constructor arguments to keep inheritance flexible.

 - LSP is a concept that applies to polymorphism.
 - If you don’t use polymorphism at all you don’t need to care about the LSP.